 Within ten (10) days of submitting your license application, Alabama mandates that you must submit proof of citizenship.
 To do this, you will upload a single file that includes the front and the back of your identification (driver's license or other state ID).
 There are some states whose driver's license will not satisfy the requirement.
 A list of these states can be found here.
-If you have question about which forms of ID will work, and which will not, please contact the Alabama Department of Insurance at 334-241-4126 or email the License Department.
+If you have a question about which forms of ID will work, and which will not, please contact the Alabama Department of Insurance at 334-241-4126 or email the License Department.

 Submit your proof of citizenship on the Alabama Department of Insurance website.